JAGFx/ets2-dashboard-skin/README.md

 All development are made under **Windows**.
 It's not operable under all Linux OS.

 The view is optimized for a `5.5"` screen.
 To develop on you web browser, you can set phone view to `800px * 455px`

+## Requirements

+- OS: Windows 64Bits
+- NodeJS: v10, v12 or v13

+All current NodeJS version and LTS are supported.
+See the [NodeJS Release](https://nodejs.org/en/about/releases/) page to get more informations

 ## Quick use